sacot41/SCWifiConnector/README.md

 - if it timeout, the library start a network (called connector network) and wait until it receive new credential via udp packet.
 - the library support 3 type of message in upd packet : "ssid:(ssid of target network)", "pass:(passphrase of target network)" and "request:(custom value)".
 - this library doesn't save the credential; it's up to you to save it in the connection callback.
 See exemple.
+- this library doesn't restart connector network when the target network is lost. (future improvement)

 # Install